Lokesh-FSD/Bmi-Calculator/README.md

-This is a BMI Calculator which calculates your Body mass index. to view the project clicl the link ;
+This is a BMI Calculator which calculates your Body mass index.
+To view the project clicl the link  :-  https://qlmpi.csb.app/